ibm-cloud-docs/speech-to-text/detection.md

 The `speech_detector_sensitivity` and `background_audio_suppression` parameters are supported for use with the following language models:

--   *For large speech models and next-generation models,* the parameters are supported with all models.
+-   *For large speech models and next-generation models,* the parameters are supported by all models.
--   *For previous-generation models,* the parameters are supported with most models.
-The following models do *not* support speech activity detection at this time.
+-   *For previous-generation models,* the parameters are supported by most models.
+The following models do *not* support speech activity detection now.
 The parameters are ignored if used with these models.
     -   Arabic broadband model (`ar-MS_BroadbandModel`)
     -   Brazilian Portuguese broadband model (`pt-BR_BroadbandModel`)
     -   Chinese broadband model (`zh-CN_BroadbandModel`)